gcallah/hambone/chaps/chap3.md

 "So whachoo gonna do?"

 "I don't know.
-I gotta think on this for a bit."
+I gotta contemplate this for a bit."

 Then the pair heard the door of the church opening behind them, and turned to find Thaddeus and Alastair walking up the central aisle toward them.

 Once the two pairs of friends were within a few feet of each other, Alastair said, while pointing to Hampton, "Brother, we gotta have a word with you."